esphome/esphome-docs/custom/custom_component.rst

       }
     };

-See also :apiclass:`CustomAPIDevice`.
+See also :ghsources:`CustomAPIDevice <esphome/components/api/custom_api_device.h>`.

 MQTT Custom Component
 ---------------------

 In many cases however components should communicate with other appliances using the network.
-That's why there is :apiclass:`mqtt::CustomMQTTDevice`.
+That's why there is :ghsources:`CustomMQTTDevice <esphome/components/mqtt/custom_mqtt_device.h>`.
 It is a helper class to create custom components that communicate using MQTT.

 .. code-block:: cpp